Mountain Biking at Jackrabbit Mountain

 Jackrabbit Mountain Campground

 Camping is available right next door at the Jackrabbit Mountain Campground, which is on the lake shore.
-A trail is planned to connect the trailhead with the campground, but for now, you can ride along the road to get there without driving.
+A trail connects campground with the trailhead, so you don't have to ride along the road to get to the main trail system without driving.

 The campground is open May thru September.
 It offers three loops with 99 sites for tents or trailers, but no hook-ups are available for RVs.
 Each site has a picnic table, fire grill, tent platform, and parking spur.
 Accessible flush toilets, hot showers and drinking water are available.
 Nearby are a two-vehicle-wide boat ramp and two picnic shelters.

-For more information or to make a reservation, visit the Jackrabbi Mountain Campground's page on Reserve America.
+For more information or to make a reservation, visit the Jackrabbi Mountain Campground's page on Recreation.gov.

 There are more hotels nearby in Hayesville and also a bit further in Murphy (about a 30 minute drive).